loadingio/ldcover/README.md

  * .ldcv.scroll:
    - add `scroll` class on the ldcv node when you expect the modal content to longer than a screen's height.
 It makes the modal scrollable by users.

+ * .ldcv.autogap:
+   - add `autogap` class on the ldcv node to automatically adjust cover padding and margin along with responsive scenario, with two additional classes:
+   - `.outer-gap`: only apply margin style.
+Used alone without `autogap`
+   - `.autogap.nested-gap`: apply padding style in nested div.
+Used along with `autogap`

  * alternative transition
    - you can use alternative transition by adding additional class in .ldcv, including following classes:
      - ldcv-scale